TalaoDAO/Web3IDPay/stablecoin_oidc4vp.md

    - The **Key Binding JWT (KB-JWT)** links the verifiable credentials to the `transaction_data_hash` and computed `tx_hash`, ensuring that the identity proof is directly tied to the specific payment.
 5. **Trusted List Validation**

-   - Merchants and issuers must be verified against a **trusted registry** using **X.509 certificates** to avoid phishing or rogue actors.
+   - verifiers and issuers must be verified against a **trusted registry** using **X.509 certificates** to avoid phishing or rogue actors.
 6. **Key Management**

    - Private keys in wallets should be stored in secure hardware or environments (e.g., HSMs, Secure Enclaves) to prevent unauthorized access or signing.